zng-ui/zng/TODO/_current.md

 # TextInput

-* Inserting line breaks and arrow up jumps the caret to line that started breaking.
 * Use binary search in SegmentedText to find segment from index.
 * Implement scroll integration:
     - scroll to caret